HandPunch Hand Scanners

 HandPunch Cleaning & Calibration

 "Originally both of our sites were using biometric fingerprint readers.
 We found these to be very temperamental, leaving us with a lot of missing or incorrect information and several employees were unable to use for varying reasons.
-We decided to go with the handpunch clock to see if this could be eradicated.
+We decided to go with the handpunch to see if this could be eradicated.
 We were not disappointed, there is not one employee that is unable to use this terminal and therefore we are getting good and accurate reports."